-Though fifty rings are needed for Sonic to achieve this super state, Sonic needs to at least possess one ring to maintain it, one ring per second being depleted from his count as long as he is the yellow speed demon.
+Though fifty rings are needed for Sonic to achieve this super state, Sonic needs to at least possess one ring to maintain it, one ring per second being absorbed by the Chaos Emeralds as long as he is the yellow speed demon.
 If the ring count reaches zero, Super Sonic will return back to normal Sonic, in the process becoming open to attack, one hit now just as dangerous as ever.

 Super Sonic has also appeared in a number of spin-off games, often times as a secret "unlockable character."
 The racing game Sonic R makes Super Sonic the hardest character to collect, needing to acquire the seven Chaos Emeralds which are hidden on the first four tracks, then needing to place first in each race once finding them.
 If placed second or lower, the game will unceremoniously state the emerald was not won, the player needing to try their hand at the race once more.
 Once unlocked, the character proves to be much faster than any other character, with the ability to hover over water with the slightest acceleration.
 Along with his towering double-jump, the character proves to be the most effective in the game, at the same time disrupting the balance the other characters have with each other.